We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

-If you’re planning on going camping for the first time (or maybe the hundredth), you’ll want some type of cushioning to sleep on.
+If you’re planning on going camping for the first time (or maybe the hundredth), you’ll want to choose one of the best camping sleeping pads.
 Inflatable sleeping pads are not only surprisingly comfortable, but they also insulate you from the cold.
 The best choice will be one that’s the right weight and comfort level for your needs.
 Perhaps you’re going hiking and want to avoid every unnecessary pound, or maybe you’re going car camping and comfort is your prime concern.
 Whatever your needs, one of these sleeping pads is sure to be right for you.

 This nylon sleeping mat is a great choice if you want to sleep on a firm surface and like to switch positions during the night.
 It’s lightweight enough to be suitable for backpacking trips or bike touring while also providing enough comfort.
 Sea to Summit’s air pump sack is honestly a lot of fun to use, makes the process a lot easier, and ensures that the mat will stay fully inflated.
 It also comes with two different valves to inflate and deflate the air.